ismailmubarik/AWS-SAA-C02-Course/12-RDS/notes.md

 Will miss out on features from AWS DB products.

 EC2 is ON or OFF, there is no way to scale easily.
+It has no concept of serverless because its actually sort of a server.
+You can't keep up with high demand or scale down due to low demand if database on EC2 is used.
+AWS databases can scale up or down based on demand.

-**Replication** the skills and setup time to monitor this
+**Replication** the skills,setup time and monitor required

-Performance will be slower than AWS options.
+Performance will be slower than AWS options because AWS DB will always be optimized for performance

 ### Relational Database Service (RDS)